MehrAmin/windows/README.md

-# windows
+# Ansible Collection - aminvakil.windows

-Ansible collection for configuring windows clients and servers
+Documentation for the collection.